rarescosma/getbetter.ro/content/tech/hybrid-cloud-federation-gcp-to-aws.md

     Because long-lived credentials are a [bad idea](https://medium.com/datamindedbe/why-you-should-not-use-iam-users-d0368dd319d3).

-We'll use Python to express the flow with the ambition level that the resulting code should be runnable by any GCP Cloud Builds.
+We'll use Python to express the flow with the ambition level that the resulting code should be runnable during any GCP Cloud Build runs.

-But first, let's do some quick terraform to define the assumable AWS IAM role and the GCP Service Account.
+But first, let's start with some quick [terraform](https://developer.hashicorp.com/terraform/language) to define the assumable AWS IAM role and the GCP Service Account.

 ### Prerequisite: creating an assumable IAM role in AWS

 In this section we'll focus on creating an IAM role in AWS that's assumable by the GCP Service Account.

-We'll be using the [terraform language](https://developer.hashicorp.com/terraform/language) to define our resources.

-Let's start by defining our provider:
+Begin by defining the `aws` provider:

 ```terraform
 # in providers.tf